-Figure 11.
-Photochemical Smog Formation Potential for GPPS Resin
+Figure 12.
+Photochemical Smog Formation Potential for HIPS Resin

-COMPARISON OF 2021 AND 2011 LCI AND LCIA GPPS RESULTS
+COMPARISON OF 2022 AND 2011 LCI AND LCIA HIPS RESULTS

-This section provides a comparison of life cycle inventory and impact assessment category results that were included in the original virgin GPPS resin system with the current update.
+This section provides a comparison of life cycle inventory and impact assessment category results that were included in the original virgin HIPS resin system19 with the current update.
 These categories include total energy, non-renewable energy, renewable energy, total solid waste, and global warming potential.
 No comparisons are available for water consumption, solid waste broken out as hazardous and non-hazardous categories, acidification potential, eutrophication potential, photochemical smog formation, or ozone depletion potential.
 These categories were not included in the original study.

-Table 12 shows the comparable LCI and LCIA categories for the 2011 and 2021 GPPS resin results in both English and SI units and includes the percent difference for each category.
-Percent difference between systems, discussed further below, is defined as the difference between energy totals divided by the average of the two system totals.
+Table 12 shows the comparable LCI and LCIA categories for the 2011 and 2022 HIPS resin results in both English and SI units and includes the percent change from the 2011 value for each category.
+Percent change between systems is defined as the difference between the 2022 and 2011 totals divided by the 2011 totals.
 The results in Table 12 show a decrease in all category totals.
-Note that in each category, the decrease is small enough not to be considered significantly different.
 Comparisons of these results have been analyzed in this section focusing on the main differences causing the change in each category.
-It should be noted that all figures in this section provide a percent increase or decrease above the comparable bars, which is calculated as the difference between the totals divided by the 2011 value.
+It should be noted that all figures in this section provide the percent change above the comparable bars.